 In 1854, the chapel had to make way for the construction of the citadel.
-It was immediately rebuilt in a neoclassical style on the flanks of the Kluisberg (hill in Flemish Ardennes) of that time, now known as the 'Allerheiligenberg' (All Saints Mountain).
-A built-in stone tablet dating from 1658 reminds us of the earlier Baroque-style chapel, just like the folkloristic wood sculptures.
+It was immediately rebuilt in a neoclassical style on the flanks of the former Kluisberg (Hermitage Hill), now known as the 'Allerheiligenberg' (All Saints’ Hill).
+A built-in stone tablet dating from 1658 reminds us of the earlier Baroque-style chapel, as do the folkloristic wood sculptures inside.

 Ex votos (Latin – ex voto suscepto, 'from the vow made')

 Pilgrims often bring along ex votos.
 These are small wax sculptures with symbolic value that serve as a sacrifice.
-For example, someone who prays to be relieved of a stubborn headache brings a statuette in the form of a head or buys one at the location.
+For example, someone who prays to be relieved of a stubborn headache brings a statuette in the form of a head or buys one on-site.
 Diest is one of the few places where this use and sale of ex votos still occurs.

 – For groups by appointment at Tourist Information Diest.